Thirsting for a new media empire, Beautycon raises $9 million

 It’s precisely this impulse that Beautycon harnesses — with meetups, branded goods (like a subscription box) and its own curated social media channels — and it’s what has netted Mahdara, the gay daughter of Iranian immigrants — $9 million in new financing for her company.

 The money is coming from a motley assortment of new strategic investors and pedigreed family offices, including A+E Networks and Main Street Advisors.
-Previous investors include YouTube celebrity Bethany Mota, CAA, BBG Ventures (AOL’s venture fund), L’Oréal, Hearst Media and Jay Brown.
+Previous investors include YouTube celebrity Bethany Mota, CAA, BBG Ventures (AOL’s venture fund), Hearst Media and Jay Brown.

 Mahdara sees Beautycon as a way to tap into the new multi-cultural, multi-ethnic voice of America’s future generations.